yoursunny/NDNts/packages/keychain-cli/README.md

 * `--possession-issuer` specifies filename of issuer certificate to fulfill possession challenge.
   The default is the CA certificate in the CA profile.

-`ndnts-keychain ndncert03-probe` command runs the probe procedure against a CA.
+`ndnts-keychain ndncert03-probe` command runs the PROBE procedure against a CA.

 * `--profile` specifies filename of CA profile.
   This accepts the same formats as `ndncert03-show-profile` subcommand.
-* Probe parameters shall be supplied as a JSON object passed to standard input.
+* `--pp KEY VALUE` sets a key-value pair of PROBE parameters.
+  Unspecified keys will be prompted interactively.

 `ndnts-keychain ndncert03-client` command requests a certificate.